 In the absence of the Rector, the Vice Rector of Saint Vincent Seminary will serve as his designee and will ensure that all notifications enumerated above are completed.

-Members of the Saint Vincent Seminary Community:
+C. Saint Vincent Seminary Community: DUTY TO REPORT

-Members of the Clergy are not permitted by Church law, and are not required by State law, to report information received privately during sacramental confession.
+Members of the clergy are not permitted by Church law, and are not required by state law, to report information received privately during sacramental confession.

-In compliance with the United States Conference of Catholic Bishops “Charter for the Protection of Children and Young People” and the “Essential Norms for Diocesan/Eparchial Policies Dealing with Allegations of Sexual Abuse of Minors by Priests or Deacons” all Dioceses and Eparchies are required to have a Review Board established to review and assess allegations/reports of sexual abuse involving minor children or vulnerable adults.
+In compliance with the United States Conference of Catholic Bishops Charter for the Protection of Children and Young People” and the “Essential Norms for Diocesan/Eparchial Policies Dealing with Allegations of Sexual Abuse of Minors by Priests or Deacons all dioceses and eparchies are required to have a review board established to review and assess allegations/reports of sexual abuse involving minor children or vulnerable adults.

-- Benedictine Seminarians from Saint Vincent Archabbey are subject to the procedures and guidelines set forth in the Saint Vincent Archabbey Policy “Creating a Safe Environment for the Protection of Children and Vulnerable Adults.”
+Benedictine seminarians from Saint Vincent Archabbey are subject to the procedures and guidelines set forth in the Saint Vincent Archabbey policy “Creating a Safe Environment for the Protection of Children and Vulnerable Adults.”
 All other religious members attending Saint Vincent Seminary shall be subject to the guidelines, policies and procedures of their sponsoring order or eparchy.

-The appropriate spiritual guidance and pastoral response for any victim of sexual abuse by a Member of the Saint Vincent Seminary Community will be coordinated by the Rector or his designee.
+The appropriate spiritual guidance and pastoral response for any victim of sexual abuse by a member of the Saint Vincent Seminary community will be coordinated by the Rector or his designee.
 The intention of the pastoral response is to provide appropriate spiritual and psychological help to anyone affected by the alleged misconduct.